Special offer

 2. Build relationships

-Having good relationships with employees will allow HR management to do their work while maintaining a positive work environment.
-Sometimes people in HR management have to do the hard stuff, like getting employees in trouble.
-This type of task can be a lot easier if there is a good relationship already created in which there is trust and mutual respect.
+Having good relationships with employees will allow HR management to do its work while maintaining a positive work environment.
+Sometimes, people in HR management have to do the hard stuff, like handling employees who have broken policies.
+This type of task may be much easier if a good relationship with trust and mutual respect already exists.

-Another way of doing this is by creating team-building events that all employees can participate in as a way of getting to know each other.
-When friendships are created within an organization, a positive atmosphere is created where people are more likely to continue to work for the organization, meaning retention rates are increased.
+Another way to do this is to create team-building events that all employees can participate in to get to know each other.
+When friendships are created within an organization, a positive atmosphere is created where people are more likely to continue to work for the organization, meaning retention rates may increase.

 3. Goal setting and development opportunities

-Helping people set career goals or find development opportunity is a great way of promoting a company’s values while keeping in mind the interests of the employees.
+Helping people set career goals or find development opportunities is a great way of promoting a company’s values while keeping in mind the interests of the employees.
 Workers want ways in which they can improve or develop new skills in order to fulfill their career goals.
-By helping them do this, HR management is fostering a good relationship between the organization and staff, meaning motivation to work hard will be high.
+By helping them do this, HR management fosters a good relationship between the organization and staff, meaning motivation to work hard will be high.

 Also, by helping staff find development opportunities, the organization might be able to promote from within, which is a great way of saving money on recruitment.
-Companies could be able to find future leaders when employees are encouraged to participate in career development, which is always a good investment.
+Companies may find future leaders when employees are encouraged to participate in career development, which is always a good investment.

 4. Nurture teamwork

-Making sure that teams are able to collaborate with each other is another technique that HR management can use.
-Productive teamwork can allow for projects to get done quickly and allows employees to bond.
-By nurturing teamwork, HR management is raising productivity levels while keeping employee morale high.
+Ensuring teams can collaborate is another technique HR management can use.
+Productive teamwork can help projects get done quickly and help employees bond.
+By fostering teamwork, HR management may boost productivity while maintaining high employee morale.

 5. Appreciate and reward a job well done

-By rewarding a job well done, HR management is able to maintain or increase organizational efficiency levels as workers are more motivated to do their best work if there is a reward or public acknowledgement of their accomplishments.
-Everyone likes to feel as though they are doing well so when HR management is able to reward people or teams on one of their achievements it can mean others are highly motivated to receive that type of reward as well.
+By rewarding a job well done, HR management is able to maintain or increase organizational efficiency levels, as workers may be more motivated to do their best work if there is a reward or public acknowledgement of their accomplishments.
+Everyone likes to feel as though they are doing well, so when HR management is able to reward people or teams for one of their achievements, it can mean others are highly motivated to receive that type of reward as well.

 6. Confrontation isn’t always bad

 If HR management needs to confront someone in the organization, they should try to see it as a learning opportunity.
-Being able to learn from other people is important and a confrontation could teach an HR manager about a perspective they have not thought of.
-When working in HR management, you have to try to be as neutral as possible when issues arise.
+Being able to learn from others is important, and a confrontation could teach an HR manager a perspective they hadn’t considered.
+HR management tries to be as neutral as possible when issues arise.

-This can be very difficult, especially if you haven’t practiced taking other people’s perspectives.
-By having a confrontation with someone, you are often shown a perspective on an issue that you have never thought of which can be a great lesson for those on the HR management team.
+This can be very difficult, especially if you haven’t practised taking other people’s perspectives.
+By having a confrontation with someone, you are often shown a perspective on an issue that you have never thought of, which can be a great lesson for those on the HR management team.

 7. Review hiring and recruitment practices

-Reviewing your hiring and recruitment practices on a regular basis can make sure that unconscious biases are not impeding diversity.
-Embracing diversity and inclusion is important, as you never know where the best talent will be found.
+Reviewing your hiring and recruitment practices on a regular basis can make sure that unconscious biases are not impeding talent selection.
+Embracing people from a variety of backgrounds and viewpoints is important, as you never know where the best talent will be found.

-By reviewing hiring and recruitment practices, HR management can make sure that employees come from diverse backgrounds and that all candidates have equal opportunities to work for your company.
+By reviewing hiring and recruitment practices, HR management can help provide all candidates with equal opportunities to work for your company.

 Related: Interview Scoring Sheets: Rating Candidates

-When looking at the above techniques we see how they align with the objectives set out within the world of HR management.
-It is important for these techniques to be used to help organizational efficiency and continue to build the relationship between the company and employees that have been created by HR management.
+Looking at the above techniques, we can see how they align with the objectives set out in HR management.
+It is important for these techniques to be used to help organizational efficiency and continue to build the relationship between the company and employees that has been fostered by HR management.

 Recent Leadership & Team Management Articles